PoC-dev/cisco-erfassung/linux/README.md

 **Note:** Logging is done entirely via syslog, facility *user*, unless you're using debug-mode, which also emits messages on stdout.

 If the script runs without issues, I recommend to run it at least daily from *cron*.

-## Bugs.
-There is a logic glitch for IOS devices about calculation if the device has a newer running-config compared to startup-config.
-There are numerous edge cases, e. g. after device reloads and different behavior of different IOS releases.
-Currently, some IOS XE devices being just reloaded and not experiencing a `wr` appear as if a `wr` was missing.
+You may then also use `-q` to suppress notices about unreachable hosts.

 ----

-2025-03-26 poc@pocnet.net
+2025-04-03 poc@pocnet.net